 Conscious Oral Sedation

-OCS has a deeper anesthetic effect than nitrous alone and your child will experience some lasting effects for up to 24-48 hours following their visit.
+OCS has a deeper anesthetic effect and your child will experience some lasting effects for up to 24-48 hours following their visit.
 It should also be noted that your child will likely not remember most of their visit, making it a great option for children with existing dental anxiety.
 To protect your child from unexpected movements, we will also cover them with a comfortable protective blanket.

 General Anesthesia (GA)